tomansill/AutoLock/README.md

 # AutoLock

-A wrapper library that wraps `Lock` and allows you to use locks inside Try-with-resources scopes to automatically unlock locks when it exits the try scope.
+A small wrapper library around `Lock` that allows you to use locks inside try-with-resources scopes, automatically unlocking when the scope exits.

-The wrapper library also have methods that allows you to use lambda functions with locks instead of using Try-with-resources.
+It also provides helper methods that let you use lambda functions with locks, avoiding try-with-resources entirely.

 By Tom Ansill